Skip to Content

 How Does Pennsylvania Law Affect Agreements?

 Pennsylvania's laws grant considerable freedom to individuals drafting separation agreements.
 The state supports equitable distribution, emphasizing fairness based on the marriage's context rather than a 50-50 split.
-Pennsylvania law allows negotiations to consider aspects such as the duration and nature of the marriage, each party's contributions, and future financial requirements, which can ultimately reflect in a fair agreement.
+Pennsylvania law allows negotiations to consider aspects such as the duration and nature of the marriage, each party's contributions, and future financial requirements, which can ultimately be reflected in a fair agreement.

 Why Should I Get a Settlement Agreement?